These attacks were caused by infected computer networks programmed to attack other installations, also commonly known as “botnets”.

 For example:

-- If you find any issues in a WordPress plugin, you can also report these by notifying plugins@wordpress.org.
+- If you find issues in a WordPress plugin, you can also report these by notifying plugins@wordpress.org.

-WordPress Vs Proprietary Applications
+WordPress CMS Vs Proprietary CMS Platforms

-WordPress CMS Vs Other Open Source Platforms
+WordPress Vs Other Open Source CMS Platforms

 (CMS Platforms)

 (WP Security Issues.
-Source: WebDesign.org)
+Screenshot: WebDesign.org)

 There’s a thread on Quora asking “I am powering a bank’s website using WordPress.
 What security measures should I take?”
 The answers have mostly been ignorant junk along the lines of “Oh NOES WP is INSECURE! let me take my money out of that bank”, so I wrote one myself, which I’ve copied below.